capnproto/capnproto/kjdoc/tour.md

 });
 ```

-Using `.attach()` is semantically equivalent to using `.then()`, passing an identify function as the continuation, while having that function capture ownership of the attached object, i.e.:
+Using `.attach()` is semantically equivalent to using `.then()`, passing an identity function as the continuation, while having that function capture ownership of the attached object, i.e.:

 ```c++
 // This...